UniCode9696/My-lifes-work/README.md

 (P.s.: I really don't think anyone will ever read this lol.
 But if so: Sorry for my English sometimes.
 I am as already stated German and although my English is quite good, there may still be some situations that just sound wierd to the native speaker)

+<h1>Who I am</h1>
+I already briefly introduced myself so here I will add on to that and give a little more depth and context of who I am.